NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 - Specific challenges and solutions for trustworthiness in user-facing web applications and sensitive data processing.

 #### (7) Benchmarks and Evaluation
-- Development of NEGL-related datasets, evaluation protocols, and benchmarking tools for geometric and non-Euclidean models.
+- Development of NEGEL-related datasets, evaluation protocols, and benchmarking tools for geometric and non-Euclidean models.
 - Metrics for assessing real-world performance, scalability, and efficiency.